Oct. 2, 2024

 Jeff Umbro: Can't put it on the show.

-The next thing I have to figure out is like, which of these stories actually has those surprises and which of these stories, when I dig into them, interests me in ways that I was not expecting.
+The next thing I have to figure out is, which of these stories actually has those surprises and which of these stories, when I dig into them, interests me in ways that I was not expecting.
 Those are the things that I feel like, at least in narrative stuff, I am always looking for.

 Jeff Umbro: Hyperfixed is a show where somebody submits a problem to you and then every episode is you trying to solve that problem.